pitmonticone/LeanProject/README.md

 Proceed with blueprint creation? [y/n]
 ```

-Respond negatively with `n` to the following prompt:
+Respond affirmatively with `y` to the following prompt:

 ```console
 Modify lakefile and lake-manifest to allow checking declarations exist? [y/n] (y)
 ```

-since it is already in the template [here](/lakefile.lean#L15).

-Respond negatively with `n` to the following prompt:
+Respond affirmatively with `y` to the following prompt:

 ```console
 Modify lakefile and lake-manifest to allow building the documentation? [y/n] (y):
 ```

-since it is already in the template [here](/lakefile.lean#L21-L23).
+If you want to generate a Jekyll-based home page for the project, respond

-Respond affirmatively with `y` to the following prompt:
+affirmatively with `y` to the following prompt:

 ```console
 Do you want to create a home page for the project, with links to the blueprint, the API documentation and the repository? [y/n]: